data61/PSL/MiLkMaId/README.md

    - no induction variable appears as part of the arguments to at least one occurrence of `List.list.set`.
    - `by (induct xs)` in line 447 of `thys/Stable_Matching/Basis.thy`.
 - [X] 28.
 Check if
-   - there is a free variable of function type either in the first subgoal or one of the chained facts, and
+   - there is a free variable of function type either in the first subgoal or one of the chained facts,
+   - the `induct` method has at least one induction variable, and
    - none of induction variables has a function type.
 - [X] 29.
 Check if
    - the proof obligation has `List.nth`,